Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He finally wrote a short memoir in 1977

-after a local magazine held a contest for soldiers to tell their stories
+after a local magazine held a contest for soldiers to tell their stories.

-and his story of survival won second place.
+And his story of survival

 What the fuck was number one?